stephensl/RB139/study_guide/sg_full.md

   ## Write methods that use blocks and procs
   - Every method in Ruby takes an implicit block, which is utilized according to method implementation details.
   - Use `yield` keyword to yield control to the block.
-  - Blocks may be passed into methods implicitly or explicitly with an explicit block parameter.
+  - Blocks may be passed into methods implicitly or explicitly using explicit block parameter by prepending `&` to the final method parameter.

   ## Understand that methods and blocks can return chunks of code (closures)
   - Methods and blocks can both return closures that may be passed into other methods.